Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Introduction

 On the contrary, our instance-dependent lower bound \eqref{eq:mainresult-lb} quantifies the minimum number of evaluations to certify an $\epsilon$-optimal point \emph{for each function $f \in \cF_L$}.
+Note that here the certified setting enables to obtain meaningful instance-dependent lower bounds, whereas their non-certified counterparts would be trivial (equal to one).
 Our proof relies on a \emph{local} worst-case analysis in the same spirit as for distribution-dependent lower bounds in stochastic multi-armed bandits (see, e.g., Theorem~16.2 in \citealt{LS20-banditalgos}), yet for continuous instead of finite action sets.
 We believe this lower bound technique should prove useful for other learning tasks.